codereport/codereport.github.io/_posts/2021-03-07-Algorithm-Selection.md

 <center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">is_partitioned_until and is_partitioned could be added to the diagram, as they can be thought of as weaker versions of is_sorted.</p>&mdash; Stephan T. Lavavej (@StephanTLavavej) <a href="https://twitter.com/StephanTLavavej/status/1368701581839925251?ref_src=twsrc%5Etfw">March 7, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>

-So i updated my diagram.
+So I updated my diagram.
 Note that `is_partitioned_until` isn't actually in the C++ Standard Library which is why it is in grey.
 The code snippets have been provided as well.

 ![image](https://user-images.githubusercontent.com/36027403/110389223-37557680-8032-11eb-867c-39d8d67b7b1b.png)